Case104/practice/README.md

-# Repository for small snippets of practice work
+# Repository for snippets of practice work